danielgs14/danielgs14.github.io/_posts/2024-08-12-cuajiniquil-mar24.md

         {% include figure.liquid loading="eager" path="assets/img/cuajiniquil-mar24/sea-cucumber-crown.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}
     </div>
 <div class="caption">
     Sea cucumbers sheltered inside rocks.
 A feature that characterizes echinoderms is the five-side symmetry, easily evidenced in sea stars.
 However, you can see in the left picture that same symmetry!
-On the right picture, you can see the tentacles that charactetize the sea cucumber order Dendrochirotida.
+On the right picture, you can see the tentacles that characterize the sea cucumber order Dendrochirotida.
 </div>

 You bet I saw more than echinoderms.
 Rocky reefs have a burst of many beautiful species!